t3kt/raytk/docs/_reference/operators/convert/index.md

       SDF.
     thumb: assets/images/reference/operators/convert/sweep_thumb.png
   - name: vectorToFloat
-    summary: Converts a vector value field to a float field using one part of the vector.
+    summary: Converts a vector value field to a float field, e.g. using one part of the vector.
   summary: 'Operators that convert between different types of coordinates and

     return types (SDF, float/vector field, etc).'